junxit/us-congress-bills-111/metadata.md

 - 2009-05-07 — Introduced in House
 - 2009-05-07 — Introduced in House
 - 2009-05-07 — Referred to the House Committee on Financial Services.
+- 2009-06-11 — Referred to the Subcommittee on Housing and Community Opportunity.
+- 2009-06-11 — Subcommittee Hearings Held.
+- 2009-06-16 — Subcommittee Hearings Held.
+- 2010-04-22 — Committee Consideration and Mark-up Session Held.
+- 2010-04-22 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-04-27 — Committee Consideration and Mark-up Session Held.
+- 2010-04-27 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-09-22 — Placed on the Union Calendar, Calendar No. 361.
+- 2010-09-22 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+111-619.
+- 2010-09-22 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+111-619.